How To Prepare a Business for Sale During the Covid Pandemic: Things to Consider

 The coronavirus has shaken previously thought unshakable sectors, whilst others have sailed through.
 Without reinventing yourself, you cannot change your industry, but you can learn from the experience and position your business for future wobbles.
 Seek clients in resilient sectors, embrace remote and online ways of meeting customer needs, and work with suppliers to create more robust and alternative supply chains.

-Volatility increases risk.
+When you have to prepare a business for sale, volatility increases risk of it either falling through or not getting off the ground to begin with.
 This can be offset with information.
 You have great service and excellent reputation; however, buyers want growth prospect and yield.
 The more you can prove this with the right research, information, realistic forecasts and credible information, the focus can be on the opportunity that excites buyers to pay premium values.
 A virtual data room is a must, and this should be professionally presented, indeed crafted to a showcase.

 If you can demonstrate that you can sustainably per person produce more than others in your sector, you will place yourself in the upper quartile in that sector and quality commands buyer’s attention in bids.